The Event Impacts Emotional Acceptance

 How You Become a A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
 They may provide emotional support, physical assistance, financial assistance, or other types of help.
 More Matters – Emotional Acceptance

 Emotional acceptance related to the caregiver role fluctuates based on many factors.
 Among them is what brought about the role in the first place.
 Emotions have a powerful influence over how an individual perceives their environment and their circumstances.
-They shape a person’s behavior, their understanding, and sometimes their memories of an event.
+They shape a person’s behavior, understanding, and sometimes their memories of an event.
 Whether someone emotionally accepts or rejects events impacts learning and adjustment.
 Caregivers who cannot move beyond the initial phase of shock to emotional acceptance may need to seek a mental health professional’s assistance to help make the transition possible.

 When a person faces a grave medical situation, perhaps life-threatening and without warning, their body often protects itself by going into shock.
 Regardless of being in shock, decisions must happen, and the caregiver may be the only one available to make them.
 At that point, it’s official.
 They are now the primary caregiver.